-Aptly dubbed the “veggie burgers for the carnivore in your life” these patties employ mushrooms as their base, a plant-based alternative that offers a slightly meaty flavor when cooked.
+Aptly dubbed the “veggie burgers for the carnivore in your life,” these patties employ mushrooms as their base, a plant-based alternative that offers a slightly meaty flavor when cooked.
 Brown rice and oats add filling fiber and keep the chopped ‘shrooms from falling apart.
 For a healthier spread, try combining fig preserves with goat cheese instead of mayo.

-26. Balsamic Portobello Burger
+26. Portobello Burger With Balsamic Reduction

-27. Apple Bison Burger with Sage-Jalapeno Pesto
+27. Apple Bison Burger With Sage-Jalapeño Pesto

-30. Bison Burger with Slow-Roasted Tomatoes
+30. Bison Burger With Slow-Roasted Tomatoes

 31. German Pork Burger

 What makes this burger worthy of a German pilsner?
 It’s topped with sauerkraut, whole-grain mustard, and caraway seeds—the earthy, citrusy spice used in rye bread (and tons of other German staples).
 For a healthier rendition of this burger, swap the sour cream with plain Greek yogurt.

 32. Green Chile Bison Burger

 This quick-to-prepare meal gets a spicy kick from shredded pepper jack and diced green chiles (feel free to use fresh ones, or find prepared, canned chiles in your supermarket’s Mexican food section).
 For so little effort, you get a lot of flavor.

 33. Blueberry Beef Burger